French violence flares as yellow vest protests enter fourth month

 Saturday’s protests coincide with the end of the debates.

-Additonal reporting by Emmanuel Jarry; Editing by Mark Potter and Alexander Smith
+Additonal reporting by Emmanuel Jarry; Editing by Mark Potter, Alexander Smith and Marie-Louise Gumuchian